Looking for some inspiration? We can help.

 It’s the classic face-palm moment, having bought something and turned to walk away only to remember you should have presented your student card for a discount – fail!
 Of course, by the time you realise, it’s too late to bother going back and trying to refund then re-pay; not to mention embarrassing.

-Instead, make it a new year resolution that from January you’ll have your purse or wallet out ready before you make it to the cash desk in any shop, and that you’ll take a second before buying anything to consider whether or not the retailer offers a student discount.
+Instead, make it a resolution that from January you’ll have your purse or wallet out ready before you make it to the cash desk in any shop, and that you’ll take a second before buying anything to consider whether or not the retailer offers a student discount.